 Now that it’s July, we’re starting to get quite a few fresh veggies from the garden.
 It’s the time of year we dream about in January.
 It seems like every day there is a new vegetable, ready to enjoy.
 And while we’ve been eating them for a few weeks now, radishes are starting to give up a real bumper crop this week.

-For a long time we just ate them.
-Like in salads, or simply with a sprinkle of salt.
-Then I read about the French enjoy radishes – with crusty bread, soft butter and a sprinkle of sea salt.
-For awhile, that combination became a favorite snack.
+I really like radishes, and we eat quite a lot of them in salads, or simply with a sprinkle of salt.
+Then I read about how the French enjoy radishes – with crusty bread, soft butter, and a sprinkle of sea salt.
+For a while, that combination became a favorite snack.

 A few years ago, I ran across the idea of cooking radishes.
-Hmmmmm – it sounded crazy, but I am never one to pass up trying something new, so threw some on a baking sheet with oil and salt, and roasted them.
+Hmmmmm – it sounded crazy!
+But I am never one to pass up trying something new.
+I threw some on a baking sheet with oil and salt and roasted them.
 Whoa!
 They were amazing – earthy, no longer so spicy, with a very pleasant bitter undertone.

 Then, to truly blow my mind.
 I saw a recipe for cooking the greens.
-Now, we have always loved all sorts of greens, but the tops of radishes don’t seem all that palatable, because they are kind of prickly, and due to that, not very easy to clean.
-I was never sorry back then, when I gave them to the chickens, but a salad spinner takes care of the cleaning, and cooking gets rid of the prickles entirely, leaving you with silky greens that are unlike any others – so flavorful and satisfying.
+Now, we have always loved all sorts of greens, but the tops of radishes don’t seem all that palatable.
+They are kind of prickly, and due to that, not very easy to clean.
+I was never sorry back when when I gave them to the chickens.
+However, now I know that a salad spinner takes care of the cleaning, and cooking gets rid of the prickles entirely.
+I’m left with silky greens that are unlike any others – so flavorful and satisfying.